 NCBL BOARD MEMBER: Angaza Samora Mayo-Laughinghouse

-ANGAZA LIGHTHOUSE is a North Carolina-based activist, organizer, and attorney.
+ANGAZA LAUGHINGHOUSE is a North Carolina-based activist, organizer, and attorney.
 He received his B.A. in Sociology from the University of North Carolina at Greensboro, and his J.D. from North Carolina Central University School of Law.

 Before graduating from law school in 2015, Angaza spent time as a community and labor organizer and activist, supporting working-class struggles for racial and economic justice.